Home Equity Loan vs. Personal Loan: Which To Choose?

 If you need funds for home improvement projects or to consolidate high-interest debt, home equity loans and personal loans are two common financing options available.
-The biggest difference between the two is that personal loans are usually unsecured, while home equity loans are secured against your home.
+The most significant difference between the two is that personal loans are usually unsecured, while home equity loans are secured against your home.

 When choosing your financing option, it’s important to understand the key differences between home equity loans vs. personal loans.